qvchoq/GGPK3ModManager/README.md

 ## Important

 I have no knowledge of С#, was able to write this for my purposes, please don't blame me for having a junk code....

+So any support from contributors with code and presets (include content folder), would be a really nice!